BigJk/end_of_eden/README.md

 - Run without building binary: ``go run ./cmd/game/``
 - **Important:** The games working directory needs to be where the ``./assets`` folder is available!

+# Versioning

+The game uses versioning similar to [Semantic Versioning](https://semver.org/) to define the version number.
+This is also in accordance with the [Go Modules](https://go.dev/doc/modules/version-numbers) versioning scheme.

+v``Major``.``Minor``.``Patch``

+- **Major:** Major version represents a major milestone in the games development.
+A major version of ``0`` represents the early development phase of the game, where nothing is set in stone yet and everything can change.
+- **Minor:** Minor version represents a new feature or a significant change.
+- **Path:** Smaller changes, bug fixes and improvements.

 # Credits

 - Thanks to **Huw Millward** for the face data published in [Warsim Generator Toolbox](https://huw2k8.itch.io/warsims-generator-toolbox)